astronomer/docs/learn/airflow-dbt-cloud.md

 1. In the Airflow UI, go to **Admin** -> **Connections** and click **+**.

 2. Create a new connection named `dbt_conn` and choose the `dbt Cloud` connection type.
-Enter the following information:
+Configure the following values for the connection:

-    - Tenant: The URL under which your API cloud is hosted.
-This defaults to `cloud.getdbt.com` if left empty.
+    - **Tenant**: The URL under which your API cloud is hosted.
+The default value is `cloud.getdbt.com`.
-    - Account ID: (optional) The default dbt account to use with this connection.
+    - **Account ID**: (Optional) The default dbt account to use with this connection.
-    - API Token: A dbt [User Token](https://docs.getdbt.com/docs/dbt-cloud-apis/user-tokens).
+    - **API Token**: A dbt [user token](https://docs.getdbt.com/docs/dbt-cloud-apis/user-tokens).

 ## Step 3: Configure a dbt Cloud job

 In the dbt Cloud UI, create one dbt Cloud job.
 The contents of this job do not matter for this tutorial.
 Optionally, you can use the jaffle shop example from dbt's [Quickstart documentation](https://docs.getdbt.com/docs/quickstarts/overview).
-Write down the dbt Cloud `job_id` for use in the next step.
+Copy the dbt Cloud `job_id` for use in the next step.

 ## Step 4: Write a dbt Cloud DAG

 1. In your `dags` folder, create a file called `check_before_running_dbt_cloud_job.py`.

-2. Copy the following code into the file and provide the `JOB_ID` of your dbt Cloud job:
+2. Copy the following code into the file, making sure to replace `<your dbt Cloud job id>` with the `job_id` you copied.

     <CodeBlock language="python">{airflow_dbt_simple}</CodeBlock>